-Torres is the current President of the Puerto Rican Studies Association and Past-President of the Association of Latina and Latino Anthropologists, a division of the American Anthropological Association.
-She received her Ph.D. and Master’s degrees in Anthropology from the University of Illinois at Urbana-Champaign where she held positions as an administrator and member of the faculty.
-She completed her Bachelor’s degree in Sociology and Anthropology at Colgate University and believes in the transformative possibilities of an education in the Liberal Arts and Sciences.
+Dr. Torres received her PhD and MA in Anthropology from the University of Illinois at Urbana-Champaign.
+She completed her BA in Sociology and Anthropology at Colgate University and believes in the transformative possibilities of an education in the liberal arts and sciences.